Anish87/anish87.github.io/Signals/Function.SqSignalBase.TailFunc.md

 # Description

-Move all occurrences of a slot with a speciffic function to the back so they receive the signal last.
+Move all occurrences of a slot with a specific function to the back so they receive the signal last.

 # Specifications